For showtimes, click here.

 3. Dunaway might have turned down the role.

-“I was advised by all my friends who cared about me not to do it because she didn’t have a soul.”
-Faye said, recalling the fear that such a part would type-cast her as the cold character.
+“I was advised by all my friends who cared about me not to do it because she didn’t have a soul,” Faye said, recalling the fear that such a part would lead to type-casting.
 “But it was something I couldn’t not do.”
 Jane Fonda was also up for the role, but she did say no. Dunaway won an Academy Award for her performance.

 4. Two short performances got big recognition.